-Client expenditures represent amounts paid for clients' property management, provision for doubtful accounts on amounts owing from clients for fees and cost recoveries, and other miscellaneous expenditures made on behalf of clients.
+Client expenditures represent amounts paid for clients' property management, provision for doubtful accounts on amounts owing from clients, and other miscellaneous expenditures made on behalf of clients.
 Legal expenditures paid on behalf of clients are reported under legal services.

 (g) Use of estimates: